banner

 }

 In the processEventsLocked method, device change events and input events are processed based on the event type.
-Input events continue to call processEventsForDeviceLocked for processing, while device changes synchronize the device list.
+Input events are processed by calling processEventsForDeviceLocked, while device changes synchronize the mDevices.

 void InputReader::processEventsLocked(const RawEvent* rawEvents, size_t count) {